Panama | Janson Estate | Gesha Natural Lot 797 | Signature Series

 ?

 The Agtron spread is the difference between the colour of whole beans and ground coffee, showing how deeply the coffee is developed.
-A spread of 0–10 usually are very dark, oily roasts typical of Italian-style which we dont offer at our Roastery.
+A spread of 0–10 usually indicates very dark, oily roasts typical of Italian-style, which we don't offer at our Roastery.
 Spreads between 11–20 and 21–30 represent the roast levels you'll find in our espresso coffees, balancing sweetness, acidity, and body.
 Spreads above 30 make up most of our filter coffee range, featuring very light, bright roasts that highlight fruity, floral, and complex flavours.
 Within this, spreads from 31–40 offer clarity and vibrancy, while spreads of 40–50 showcase ultra-light roasts with delicate acidity and nuanced character.

-Roasted On: Roest L100 Ultra
+Roasted On Machine: Roest L100 Ultra

 ?